This article has links to products and services we love, which we may make commission from.

 Alternatively, if you’d prefer to stay in a real castle, check out our castle hotels in Scotland article.

 Looking for a historic hotel stay with luxury in the city centre?

 Waldorf Astoria Edinburgh – The Caledonian at Christmas is simply stunning.
 Festooned with lights and trees, it gives you a truly magical feel.

 From the hotel you have uninterrupted views of the Castle.

 A short 5 minute walk takes you to the beginning of Princes Street Gardens where you can enjoy the walk along towards the Christmas market.

 The hotel itself was built in 1903 and is beautiful inside with its art deco decor and features.
 There is a spa and swimming pool.

-With offers of Christmas afternoon tea and cocktails in the tastefully decorated Caley Bar, you will really feel the Christmas spirit here.
-Prices from £161 per night.
+With offers of Christmas afternoon tea in Peacock Alley, and cocktails in the tastefully decorated Caley Bar, you will really feel the Christmas spirit here.

 The Waldorf features in our festive things to do in Edinburgh guide.